-Updated on: 6/1/2018Gig Harbor High School Principal Ted Strong has been placed on administrative leave following his arrest for involvement in a drunken-driving and hit-and-run incident.
+Updated on: 3/6/2019Gig Harbor High School Principal Ted Strong has been placed on administrative leave following his arrest for involvement in a hit-and-run accident.
 Strong was also served with a restraining order prohibiting him from contacting his two children, as well as from visiting his family’s home or his wife’s workplace.

 According to sources, Strong’s personal life has been one of chaos in the past month or so.
 His wife, Stephanie Strong, filed for divorce on March 2 citing severe alcohol abuse, harassment and Ted Strong’s attempt to purchase a pistol.